iamarunbrahma/llama-from-scratch/README.md

-# LLaMA-3 Model Implementation from Scratch
+# Implementation of LLaMA-3 Model from Scratch

 ### Introduction
 This Jupyter Notebook presents an implementation of the LLaMA-3 language model from scratch, focusing on the step-by-step process of tensor and matrix multiplication operations.
 The implementation utilizes the pre-trained weights provided by Meta for the LLaMA-3 model.
 Before running the code, it is necessary to download the weights file from the official link: [https://llama.meta.com/llama-downloads/](https://llama.meta.com/llama-downloads/).